 - the electronic version of the thesis

-- the mode de publication* (only for the Science Faculty)
+- the signed mode de publication (only for the Science Faculty!)

 Attention, an abstract of 150 words must be entered in the web form during the deposit process.
 Prepare it beforehand, and make a scan of the imprimatur and the "mode de publication".
 For thesis written before 2010, we also request a simple authorization form.

 For more information, please read our Frequently asked Questions (in French).
 You can also send us an email: email@example.com.
-We answer to telephone calls Monday and Wednesday morning (022 379 71 14), and the other days (022 379 72 92).
+We answer to telephone calls Monday to Friday morning (022 379 92 02).

 Sign the contract

-As the University has adopted the electronic signature for a number of documents, the signature of the Contrat de dépôt, d’archivage et de diffusion électroniques d’une thèse universitaire is done online (see a copy of the contract).
+As the University has adopted the electronic signature for a number of documents, the signature of the Contrat de dépôt, d’archivage et de diffusion électroniques d’une thèse universitaire is done online (see a specimen in French or an English translation).

 Concretely, in the days following the deposit of your thesis, you will receive an email from DocuSign inviting you to complete and sign electronically a dissemination contract for your thesis.